wp-plugins/socialauth-wp/readme.txt

 == Plugin Settings ==

 * SocialAuth-WordPress provides a nice settings interface to make it easy to use and configurable for your users and administrators out of the box.
-* You can configure the default role which will be given to users which will connects to your app with help of this plugin.
+* You can configure the default role which will be given to users which will connect to your app with help of this plugin.
-* You can also set up a default landing page for the users using logon feautres of this plugin.
+* You can also set up a default landing page for the users using logon features of this plugin.
-* Setting inerface allows you to enable disable individual provider.
+* Setting interface allows you to enable disable individual provider.
 * When registering with Logon provider to get app_key and app_secret, some case you require you to supply a redirect_uri; you can get that from settings page.
 * Administrator can also control how logon prompts appear to users.
 It can be either on same window or a pop up window.
+* Plugin setting interface provides a nice options with which you can control providers icons display order on login screen.
+Let's sy you want Google Icon to appear first, make it first on first position from settings page and its position will get changed on login page.

 == Adding More Providers ==

-* Download additional providers packages from http://hybridauth.sourceforge.net/download.html#index
+* Download additional provider’s packages from http://hybridauth.sourceforge.net/download.html#index
-* you will get a zip file, unzip it and look for hybridauth-vkontakte folder in it.
+* You will get a zip file, unzip it and look for hybridauth-RPOVIDER-NAME folder in it.
-* Once you find that folder, you will see another directory named 'Providers' and a file file in it named 'Vkontakte.php'.
+* Once you find that folder, you will see another directory named 'Providers' and a file in it named like 'PROVIDER.php'.
 * Copy this .php file to our plugin in socialAuth-wp->hybridauth->Hybrid->Providers.
 * Next, go to socialAuth-wp->hybridauth->config.php and at the end of providers array add followings lines: <br /> "NEW_PROVIDER_CODE" => array ( "enabled" => true, "keys"    => array ( "id" => "", "secret" => "" )),
-* Login to your WordPress installation by Admin user and in the SocialAuth-Worpdress settings, Vkontakte started appearing.
+* Login to your WordPress installation by Admin user and in the SocialAuth-Worpdress settings, NEW PROVIDER started appearing.
 It will be disabled initially, enable it by providing "Id", "secret" values.
 * This is it.
 You are done.

+== Tips on enabling provider ==

+* Considering the fact that there are some pre-requisites for enabling providers.
+There are 3 categories of providers ** In first category providers can be simply enabled by changing its status from settings page of your WordPress plugin admin.
+Yahoo is an example for this.
+** In other category providers need changing the status from Wordpress settings as well as some information bits, mostly referred as 'App Key' and 'App Secret'.
+For all such providers you will need to register with provider first to obtain those information bits.
+Google is an example for this.
+** In third category providers need changing the status from Wordpress settings, and a registration with Provider similar to category 2 above but in this particular case when registering with Provider, you will be asked for 'redirect Uri'.
+You need not to dig out this information yourself, just go to Plugin settings page & you will see this information is there for you with each provider.